Skip to main content

 FilePurpose

-poker.py27 poker prompts + time-weighted selection
+poker.py34 poker prompts + time-weighted selection (supports evolved populations)

 patch_hermes.pyBuild-time script to register Crustocean in Hermes